GarhomLee/LeetCode/README.md

 1085.
 Sum of Digits in the Minimum Number
 1150.
 Check If a Number Is Majority Element in a Sorted Array 1217.
 Play with Chips
+1232.
+Check If It Is a Straight Line

 ### Info Cache